tu-delft-library/il-master-thesis-guide/book/1c-exploring-academic-literature.md

 **4: Try to aim for around 2000 to 10000 results:**

-This number may seem dauting, but remember: The goal of an exploration is not to read all the sources you find, but to get an overview of your topic.
+This number may seem like a lot, but remember: The goal of an exploration is not to read all the sources you find, but to get an overview of your topic.

 Watch a guided research scenario on how to create a good question for an exploration: